-David L. Poling, President of PEA, has over 40 years of experience in the environmental consulting field and actively participates on every project we complete.
+David L. Poling, President of PEA, has over 50 years of experience in the environmental consulting field and actively participates on every project we complete.
 This includes not only management but he often times is intimately involved in completion of tasks because of 1) his extensive technical background and training, 2) his vast experience in the environmental and consulting fields and 3) his attitude that each project is a reflection of himself.
 Besides his extensive education and training, Mr. Poling holds a multitude of licenses and certifications in the environmental consulting field.
-Those licenses include Licensed Site Remediation Professional (NJDEP) and Indoor Environmental Consultant (NJDH&SS).
+Those licenses include Licensed Site Remediation Professional (New Jersey Department of Environmental Protection/NJDEP) and Indoor Environmental Consultant (New Jersey Department of Health/NJDOH).
 Mr. Poling’s professional resume is as follows:

 Education